-- Create a routine around sleep - five-year-olds need 10 to 12 hours sleep each night.
+- Create a routine around sleep - at this age, children need 10 to 12 hours sleep each night.
 Practice sticking to bedtime and wake up schedules in the weeks leading up to the start of kinder.

 On the first day of kindergarten

 - Talk to your child about what to expect and when you will pick them up.